-These investments would go beyond economic recovery to build long-term resilience against future shocks and help meet sustainability targets.
-Ocean-based climate change mitigation options could reduce the emissions gap (the difference between expected emissions and levels consistent with limiting global temperature increase to 1.5 degrees C/2.7 degrees F) by up to 21% by 2050.
+These investments can also build long-term resilience against future shocks and help meet sustainability targets.
+Research shows that ocean-based climate change mitigation options could reduce the emissions gap (the difference between expected emissions and levels consistent with limiting global temperature increase to 1.5 degrees C/2.7 degrees F) by up to 21% by 2050.

 In addition, these benefits touch on a number of sustainable development dimensions — social, health, economic and environmental — that are important for societal well-being and for meeting the UN’s Sustainable Development Goals.

 Given the range of benefits, sustainable ocean-based investments are more relevant than ever before.
 We cannot reduce our ambition.
-The extraordinary global nature of the COVID-19 crisis tells us we must work together to achieve the sustainable, inclusive future we envision.
+We must work together to achieve the sustainable, inclusive future we envision.